Beginner’s Guide to Transactional Emails

 How to set up my transactional emails?

 Your emails may be generated from various sources like CRM, CMS, website, app or any other campaign management tool.
-You need to integrate these applications with an email delivery service or SMTP relay servers (ESP)
+You need to integrate these applications with a transactional email service or SMTP relay servers (ESP)